shivaprasad2394/c/skillup_discussion.md

 2.Ess( extended service)

-BSS:- it is a group/unit of wireless Network devices that are communicating with same AP.
+**BSS**:- it is a group/unit of wireless Network devices that are communicating with same AP.

-BSSID:- is a AP's  physical / Mac address.
+**BSSID**:- is a AP's  physical / Mac address.

 It is 48 bit long hex-decimal number

-AP:- these are devices which accept Wireless signals from multiple devices and retransmit them to  the rest of the network.
+**AP**:- these are devices which accept Wireless signals from multiple devices and retransmit them to  the rest of the network.

 AP also known as base station
 AP is a layer 2 device

-SSID:- it is a unique character string used to identify an AP.
+**SSID**:- it is a unique character string used to identify an AP.

 When a service is extended by adding more AP, this is called e s s.

 It's shared network name is called essid.

-ADHOC( without ap in bss) :- it is a decentralized type of network,  Wireless devices communicates directly to each other  rather than using a Bridge(ex:-AP).
+**ADHOC**( without ap in bss) :- it is a decentralized type of network,  Wireless devices communicates directly to each other  rather than using a Bridge(ex:-AP).

 It is peer-to-peer

-ESS:- ESS  is a collection of multiple AP's  and their Associated client stations, all United by a single DSM
+**ESS**:- ESS  is a collection of multiple AP's  and their Associated client stations, all United by a single DSM

 The Logical network name of the ESS  is often called  extended service set  identifier.